 What is Wisdom?

-Wisdom is an interesting subject.
-But what is this quality?
-Some say it’s the practice of reason and common sense.
+Some define it’s the practice of reason and common sense.
 Still, others argue that it has more to do with our connection to intuition.
+Or, that it is the quality of our decision-making?
 Perhaps its finely tuned observational skills?
 Is it the ability to assess data and circumstances and as a result draw sound conclusions?
 Or, is it more likely a mixture of knowledge, perceptive ability, and judgment?

 No matter how you define this quality, we value the people who show it in their words and actions.
-So, it’s only natural to ask, how do you become wise?
+So, it’s only natural to ask, what is wisdom and how do you become wise?
 Is this a skill set anyone can gain?
 Or are there restrictions on gaining it like IQ, for instance?

-One thing is for sure, wisdom doesn’t come easily.
+One thing is for sure, it doesn’t come easily.
 Living a long life doesn’t make you wise.
-However, living longer increases the probability of accumulating knowledge or experience which might make you wise.
+But, living longer increases the probability of gathering knowledge or experience which might make you wise.
 If you are young, it doesn’t mean you can’t be wise.
 People can show wisdom at any age.

 People from all personalities and backgrounds show reason and common sense in their daily lives.
 However, even those with these natural abilities are more likely to do things to enhance their observational skills.

 If others in your family are wise, this is no guarantee you’ll inherit this attribute.
 And, what’s more, you cannot buy it.
 Similarly, suffering and pain do not always produce wisdom.
 Making a lot of mistakes does not make you wise.
 We observe people repeating bad experiences and making the same mistakes repeatedly.